bhatnagarsaumya7/bhatnagarsaumya7.github.io/_posts/2018-10-28 Design and Analyis of an Experiment.md

 ---

-OBJECTIVE- In the paper helicopter experiment, our interest is to explore how the wing length and wing width would affect the flight time of a helicopter
+OBJECTIVE- In the paper helicopter experiment, our interest is to explore how the wing length and wing width would affect the flight time of a helicopter.

 Report on Paper Helicopter Experiment
 =====================================